 How do I enroll in the Red Cedar Coffee Rewards program?

 In order to join the Red Cedar Coffee Co.
 Reward program, you must provide a phone number.
+You will need to provide this phone number when shopping:

 • In store: Enroll by providing your cell phone number at the checkout.